mridulraturi7/FlappyBird/README.md

 Scoring Criteria :

-1: Earn Gold Medal by scoring 20+ points.
+1: You will earn gold medal if you score 20+ points.

 2: Earn Silver Medal by scoring 10+ points.